 Unfortunately, we often do not catch these tumors in time for surgery.
 Females between 8-12 years of age seem particularly more susceptible.
-Our Spring Pond Package for 2019 will include ultrasound screenings for all females since we are trying to catch this disease early.
+Since 2019, all our pond packages include ultrasound screenings for all females since we are trying to catch this disease early.

 These space-occupying tumors most likely start from female gonadal tissue.
 By the time they are visible externally, most of the internal organs are failing.
 These masses are very hard to catch, which is why our new screening system will be started this year.
 If caught early, the tumor can be removed via surgery.

-This aggressive “scrubbing bubble” is often aided by our #1 disease in koi.
+This aggressive “scrubbing bubble” is often aided by our #1 spring diseases in koi.
 We tend to see this parasite most commonly, often displaying the same “flashing” behavior as our monogenean friends.

 This parasite is easily treated by our prescription-strength medication.
 Over-the-counter medications do not work well against this parasite for some reason.

-I know it is not a “disease,” but poor water quality is the #1 diagnosis for disease I make.
-Having poor water quality makes all diseases WORSE, including bacteria, fungi, parasites and other pathogens.
+I know it is not a “disease,” but poor water quality is the #1 diagnosis for disease I see.
+Having poor water quality makes all spring diseases in koi WORSE, including bacteria, fungi, parasites and other pathogens.